-Switch ON the fasten seatbelts sign.
+Confirm that the fasten seatbelts sign is still ON.

-When passing through 5,000 ft, select the APU master to START and confirm that the RPM and TGT rise.
+Select the APU master to START and confirm RPM and TGT rise.

 Keep monitoring the altitude and speed.
-On reaching 2,000 ft the autopilot will level off the aircraft and the speed will quickly decrease, especially if the airbrake is deployed.
+On reaching 3,500 ft the autopilot will level off the aircraft and the speed will quickly decrease, especially if the airbrake is deployed.
 Increase thrust to maintain 220 KIAS.